The saddle-point method for general partition functions: The generating function

 and, in the case $\Lambda\in\eD(A)$,

 where we have exploited the fact that $\zeta$ vanishes at negative even integers and therefore cancels the corresponding poles of $\Gamma$.
-We can now approximately solve the saddle point equation $-\Phi'(\varrho) = n$ via, for example, the method of iteration or the classical approach resting on Rouché's theorem.
+We can now approximately solve the saddle-point equation $-\Phi'(\varrho) = n$ via, for example, the method of iteration or the classical approach resting on Rouché's theorem.
 We find that

 provided $\varepsilon < \alpha$.
 In the case $\Lambda\in\eD(A)$, we obtain the existence of constants $c_{j,h}$ such that

 where $E$ is, for sufficiently large $Y=Y_N$, the intersection of $[0,Y]^2$ with